nchern/notelog/README.md

  - [ ] note templates (?)
  - [ ] cross-linking: you can fetch all the references from other notes to a given note
    - [ ] embed cross links in notes?
+ - [X] add more examples, hints, use cases and script recipes
  - [X] integration with fzf: search results
  - [X] vim plugin
    - [X] MVP